-The family of nucleotide-binding oligomerization domain-containing protein-like receptors (NLRs) contains modules of the nucleotide-binding oligomerization domain (NOD) and belongs of intracellular to а group pattern-recognition receptors (Inohara et al., 2005).
+The family of nucleotide-binding oligomerization domaincontaining protein-like receptors (NLRs) contains modules of the nucleotide-binding oligomerization domain (NOD) and belongs to a group of intracellular pattern-recognition receptors (Inohara et al., 2005).
 NOD-containing protein (Nod) 1 and Nod2 are the most studied members of the NLR family, and it is well known that mutations in the Nod2 gene are associated with Crohn's disease (Ogura et al., 2001a; Hugot et al., 2001).
 In contrast, its up-regulation is associated with Blau's syndrome (Miceli-Richard et al., 2001).
 The ligands for Nod1 and Nod2 are bacterial molecules containing the D-glutamyl-meso-diaminopimelic acid moiety and muramyl dipeptide (MDP), respectively.
-The major responses upon challenges of these ligand via cytosolic Nod1 and Nod2 are activation of NF- $\kappa$ B through IKK (Strober et al., 2006).
+The major responses upon challenges of these ligand via cytosolic Nod1 and Nod2 are activation of NF-κB through IKK (Strober et al., 2006).

 In macrophages, one of these molecules, Nod2, is reported to respond to LPS as well as to MDP (Pauleau and Murra, 2003).

-In the present study, therefore, we examined if the expression of salivary gland S100A8 and S100A9 is also regulated by Nod2 or by other members of the NLR family, since these subunits (S100A8 and S100A9) of the inflammatory protein calprotectin, though at low level, respond to LPS in the salivary glands lacking normal TLR4 expression (Javkhlan et al., 2011).
+salivary gland S100A8 and S100A9 is also regulated by Nod2 or by other members of the NLR family, since these subunits (S100A8 and S100A9) of the inflammatory protein calprotectin, though at low level, respond to LPS in the salivary glands lacking normal TLR4 expression (Javkhlan et al., 2011).